The only country to ever make me jealous was Canada.

 Take a ferry across the channel to see Victoria and Vancouver Island.
 Here are among the wildest and most beautiful beaches in Canada, not to mention some awe-inspiring mountains and woods.

 Head back to Vancouver and then drive up the Sea to Sky Highway all the way to Whistler.
 Passing through and by the Howe Sound, Stawamus Chief, and Garibaldi Provincial Park, this is one of the best drives in Canada.
-When you arrive in Whistler, hit the slopes and then the bars for a thrilling good time.
+Stay in Whistler for a few days and hit the slopes followed by the rowdy local bars.

 The Canadian Rockies are absolutely breathtaking and hiking here is a must when planning a trip to Canada.
 Start in either Calgary or Edmonton and make your way through the mountains, visiting both Banff and Jasper National Parks in doing so.